- A Brief History of Snowmobiling

 Akureyri is a fantastically diverse and beautiful town, well worth a visit during any trip up North.
-Though notably quieter than Reykjavik, the town still boasts a number of attractions; make sure not to miss Akureyri Art Museum, Akureyri Museum or the famous Lutheran church and defacto symbol of the town, Akureyrarkirkja.
+Though notably quieter than Reykjavik, the town still boasts a number of attractions; make sure not to miss the Christmas House, Akureyri Botanical Gardens or the famous Lutheran church and defacto symbol of the town, Akureyrarkirkja.

 If that adrenaline is still rushing, however, one can take a break from the sled by viewing whales and dolphins off the Northern Coast or by taking a short boat ride to the minute Grimsey Island.